-American Bar Association
+1. American Bar Association

-The ABA Center on Children and the Law created the Family First Prevention Services Act of 2018, A Guide for the Legal Community (2018) which helps the legal profession understand the FFPSA, identify opportunities for legal advocacy and judicial decision making, and it supports the implementation of the FFPSA.
+The ABA Center on Children and the Law created the Family First Prevention Services Act of 2018, A Guide for the Legal Community (2018) which helps the legal profession understand the FFPSA, identify opportunities for legal advocacy and judicial decision making, and support the implementation of the FFPSA.61

-Department of Family and Protective Services
+2. Department of Family and Protective Services